Allocating Common-Value Goods: Optimal mechanism

+The two thresholds are chosen to ensure incentive compatibility.
+Types in the upper region $s_{i}\geq s^{\texttt{max}}_{i}(\tau)$ have no incentive to misreport, since they receive the efficient allocation.
+The upper cutoff $s^{\texttt{max}}_{i}(\tau)$ is defined so that type $s^{\texttt{max}}_{i}(\tau)$ is indifferent between being assigned to the middle group and to the top group.\footnote{Specifically, we have $s^{\texttt{max}}_{i}(\tau)=1/(1+\tau)$, so that the mechanism is continuous at $s^{\texttt{max}}_{i}(\tau)$.} Consequently, no middle type wishes to deviate upward: under our mechanism, higher types are allocated the good with higher probability, and interim utility from allocation is increasing in type.
+The lower cutoff $s^{\texttt{min}}_{i}(\tau)$ is defined so that type $s^{\texttt{min}}_{i}(\tau)$ obtains exactly zero utility from the middle option.
+This makes the middle option individually rational for all middle types and rules out downward deviations to the bottom region.

+Many commonly used distributions are log-concave, and therefore admit a simple optimal mechanism with three regions.
+For example, the uniform distribution, (truncated) normal distributions with mean $1/2$, and beta distributions of the form $f(s_{i})=s_{i}^{\alpha-1}(1-s_{i})^{\alpha-1}/B$ with $\alpha\geq 1$ and a constant $B>0$ are all log-concave.
+See, for example, \citet{an1998logconcavity}, \citet{bagnoli2005log}, and \citet{zou2025log} for characterizations, properties, and further examples of log-concave densities.

+We prove Theorem \ref{thm: optimal mechanism log-concave} by developing a weak duality for the primal problem.
+Our construction builds on \citet{kleiner2022optimal} and \citet{augias2025economics}.
+They provide duality results, for the problem of maximizing a linear functional over convex functions constrained to lie between two convex bounds.
+Then, under a log-concave density, we show we can construct a certificate for the optimality of an indirect utility function of the form shown in Figure \ref{fig:optimal indirect log concave}.
+The class of two-threshold mechanisms in Theorem \ref{thm: optimal mechanism log-concave} induces this shape.

-The following proposition is the main result of this section.
-Fix any agent $i$.
-For each market size $n$, let $V_{n}\in [0,1]$ be the maximum possible probability of allocation to the agent.
-Note that $V_{n}$ is increasing in $n$ and bounded above by $1$, and therefore, it has a limit, which we denote by $V_{\infty}$.
+Second, we study the optimal mechanism in the large-market limit $n\to\infty$ and show that simple mechanisms are asymptotically optimal.
+Fix any agent $i$, and for each market size $n$, let $V_{n}\in [0,1]$ denote the maximum possible probability that the agent receives the good.
+Note that $V_{n}$ is increasing in $n$ and bounded above by $1$.
+Therefore, the limit exists, and we denote it by $V_{\infty}$.

 \begin{theorem} Fix any agent $i$.
 There exist a sequence of mechanisms for agent $i$ of a form

 for each market size $n\in \mN$, such that the difference $|V_{n}-\mE[x_{i}(s;n)]|$ converges to zero in the limit $n\rightarrow \infty$. \end{theorem}